 MAVALT Veterinary Symposium:

-The second biennial veterinary symposium hosted by MAVALT will be held on November 29 and 30, 2016, at the Faculty of Veterinary and Agricultural Sciences, University of Melbourne.
+The third veterinary symposium hosted by MAVALT will be held on 3 and 4 December 2019, at the Faculty of Veterinary and Agricultural Sciences, University of Melbourne.

-Titled In Pursuit of the Holy Grail: Fostering Clinical Reasoning Capabilities in Veterinary Education, this meeting will bring together educators from Asia Pacific Veterinary and Animal Science schools.
+Titled Sowing for Success: Selection, progression and retention for a healthy veterinary profession, this meeting will bring together educators from Asia Pacific Veterinary and Animal Science schools.

 In addition to presentations from keynote speakers, the two-day symposium will include opportunity for presentations from teaching practitioners and industry partners, and a symposium dinner.